 Cc.
 An experimental study 0.
 Naturalistic observation

-5) Which of the following acts as a relay station sending messages from sensory system to various parts
+5) Which of the following acts as a relay station sending messages from the sensory systems to various parts of the brain?

-A. Medulta B. Cerebelium Cc.
+A. Medulla B. Cerebellum Cc.
 Thalamus D. Hypothalamus

 6) Which of the following regulates homeostasis as well as basic survival motivation such as eating,

 A. Medulla B. Cerebellum Cc.
 Thalamus O. Hypothalamus